kb-dk/the-way-we-thought-on-metadata/README.md

 for using at a practical level.)

 The metadata elements used for discovery are a part of a service user interface.
-The *description set*s are usually what is presented to a user at search time.
-They comprises multiple property-value pairs that together forms a surrogate to the user which is what he or she can use for evaluating or assessing a resource's suitability.
 Lagoze (1997) gives a discussion of how the role of the *description set* at the cognitive level in information retrieval.
+The *description set*s are usually what is presented to a user at search time in the result set.
+These sets comprises multiple property-value pairs that together form a surrogate to the user which is what he or she can use for evaluating or assessing a resource's suitability.
+The task for the user is to evaluate query agains the result set, candidate description sets and finally retrieve the resource.

 ## References